-CBS All Access’ gritty new drama Tell Me a Story continues with season one episode five premiering on November 29, 2018.
+CBS All Access and The CW’s gritty drama Tell Me a Story continues with season one episode five, “Madness.”
 Episode four left off with Jordan on the receiving end of a beating delivered by Eddie.
 Episode five picks up with Jordan (James Wolk) back at home and looking as though he’s passed through the blades of a lawn mower after his one-sided fight with Eddie.
 He imagines his dead girlfriend Beth is helping to soothe his injured face; he even imagines kissing her.
 He’s sad when he realizes it’s just an illusion.

 Fully aware she’s dead, when Beth returns for a chat he acts as though she’s really there.
 She chides him about attempting to buy a gun online, reminding him he’s incapable of actually firing a weapon.
 “It’s a bad idea, Jordan.
 No gun,” says Beth.
 Jordan insists he can’t let the pigs get away with her murder.

 Beth calls him gentle and kind, and she believes he’s not capable of violence.
 She wants him to stop seeking revenge, but he claims he doesn’t have a choice.